All About Intensity-Modulated Radiation Therapy (IMRT)

 History of IMRT

-Soon after, the development of the CT scan in the 1970’s-1980’s paved the way for a shift from 2-dimensional to 3-dimensional (3D) planning.
+The development of the CT scan in the 1970’s-1980’s paved the way for advances in radiation therapy.
 With a CT scanner, simple 2D pictures of the body from x-rays could be expanded into a complex 3D model.
-Such models would help us to better understand how to incorporate multiple radiation beams oriented around a target to achieve better conformality; that is, to better shape the radiation to the tumor, while reducing the amount of radiation delivered to nearby normal, healthy tissue.
-It was in this era that IMRT was born.
+This 3D image allows multiple radiation beams to target a tumor and to better shape the radiation to the tumor.
+It also reduces the amount of radiation delivered to nearby normal, healthy tissue.

-With 3D planning, a radiation oncologist uses a CT scan, sometimes combined with other imaging such as MRI or PET/CT, to create a computerized 3D model of the body.
-By understanding the 3D relationships between tumor and surrounding structures, the radiation oncologist can identify how to orient up to 4-5 treatment beams around the body so that they all intersect at the target.
-Where these beams overlap at the tumor site is where the greatest radiation dose is delivered, while the dose of non-overlapping beams passing through normal structures remains low.
-Therefore, the normal tissues of the body are receiving less radiation than the tumor.
+Prior to starting radiation treatment, a radiation oncologist uses a CT scan, sometimes combined with other imaging such as MRI or PET/CT, to create a computerized 3D model of the body.
+With this 3D image, the radiation oncologist can learn how to line up treatment beams around the body so that they all intersect at the target (tumor).

-To do so, in IMRT, each individual beam is further subdivided by small blocks - which we call ‘leaves’ - that move across the beam’s path at different speeds and patterns while the beam is on.
-Therefore, parts of the radiation beam are selectively blocked for a portion of the treatment time.
-As a result, certain regions of the radiation beam deliver a high dose, while other regions deliver a low dose.
-In other words, the intensity across the beam can be modulated–hence the term “intensity modulated radiation therapy.”
-Combining up to seven to nine such beams oriented around the patient, each aiming at the target from a different angle, can create even more sophisticated distributions of radiation within the body.
+Combining up to seven to nine such beams around the patient, each aiming at the target from a different angle, can create precise delivery of radiation within the body.
 The end result is a dose of radiation that can be higher in certain regions, lower in others, and even curve around nearby organs.

 Like most other radiation treatments, IMRT is delivered as fractionated radiation, meaning that the total dose of radiation is delivered in many small daily, or twice daily, doses.
-This is divided over the course of several weeks of therapy, typically on the order of 5-9 weeks, depending on the specific treatment.
-From the patient’s perspective, the process of immobilization, simulation, and daily treatment delivery are largely similar to 3D radiation.
+This is divided over the course of several weeks of therapy.

 What is IMRT used for today?

-IMRT represents one of our most sophisticated radiation delivery techniques available for conventional photon, or x-ray, radiation.
-It is used routinely in the treatment of prostate cancer, head and neck cancers, gastrointestinal and gynecologic cancers, lung cancers, brain tumors, among others, at cancer centers worldwide.
+IMRT is used routinely in the treatment of prostate cancer, head and neck cancers, gastrointestinal and gynecologic cancers, lung cancers, and brain tumors, among others.

-While IMRT offers many technical advantages over prior technologies, as discussed above, it is not always the best technique for our patients.
-Because the radiation beams are oriented in up to 9 angles surrounding the patient, however, a low dose ‘bath’ of radiation is created just outside the main target.
-While this effect can occur in 3D planning as well, in general, only 2-4 beam angles are used with 3D radiation and so the low dose region is not spread out as widely.
-It is unclear whether this low dose region necessarily results in any real consequences for an individual patient, but radiation oncologists are always mindful of reducing radiation exposure to normal organs.
-This concern becomes particularly true for our younger patients, in whom we fear the possibility that the low dose radiation could actually predispose the patient to developing a second cancer.
-For our adult patients as well, spreading out low doses of radiation may pose other risks of acute or late radiation side effects, depending on which organs or which parts of the body lay within this low dose region.
+While IMRT offers many advantages, it is not always the best option for patients.
+Because the radiation beams are grouped into 9 angles surrounding the patient, a low dose ‘bath’ of radiation is created just outside the main target.
+It is unclear whether this low dose region causes any consequences, but your radiation team is always mindful of lowering radiation exposure to normal organs.
+Spreading out low doses of radiation may cause acute or late radiation side effects, depending on which organs or which parts of the body are within this low dose region.

-Another source of toxicity from IMRT relates to the dose inhomogeneity, or unevenness.
-Sometimes, the complex shapes of radiation dose that can be achieved with IMRT result in unwanted ‘hot spots’ or ‘cold spots’ of radiation within the patient.
+Another source of toxicity from IMRT relates to the unevenness of the dose.
+Sometimes, the complex levels of radiation that occur with IMRT can cause unwanted ‘hot spots’ or ‘cold spots’ of radiation.
 Hotspots located in important organs can put the patient at higher risk for side effects and cold spots within the target could mean the tumor is not receiving enough radiation dose to control the cancer.

 Additionally, superficial cancers are sometimes not best served by IMRT, but may actually be treated by other modalities.
-An example of this is in our breast cancer patients.
+An example of this is in patients who have breast cancer.
 In fact, the American Society of Radiation Oncology has recommended as part of the American Board of Internal Medicine’s Choosing Wisely campaign that IMRT not routinely be offered for whole breast radiation for breast cancer; it is warranted, however, under certain clinical circumstances.